-Our Think Beach Safe campaign is being launched during the 2018 season to educate us all on the safe ways of using the Bar-Be-Quick Instant Barbecue on a public beach.
+Our Think Beach Safe campaign is being run during the season to educate us all on the safe ways of using the Bar-Be-Quick Instant Barbecue on a public beach.

 We all know that there is nothing better than to head to the coast for a barbecue on a sunny day.
 Wind in your hair, sea lapping at your feet and the amazing smells drifting up from your barbecue, but all to often some people can forget the potential dangers of unsafe disposal of the units after they have finished eating.

 Here's some do's and don'ts to help stay safe.

 • DON’T bury the barbecue in the sand.
 Sand can act as in insulator not an extinguisher, it can become extremely hot creating hazardous temperatures for unsuspecting feet.

 • DO extinguish with sea water and allow to cool completely